AdobeDocs/campaign.en/help/v8/send/interaction-offer.md

 :arrow_upper_right: For more on this, refer to [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/managing-offers/managing-an-offer-catalog/approving-and-activating-an-offer.html?lang=en#approving-offer-content)

-## Manage offer presentation
+## Manage offer presentation{#offer-presentation}

 Campaign lets you control the flow of offer propositions using presentation rules.
-These rules, which are specific to Campaign Interaction, are typology rules.
+These rules, which are specific to Campaign Interaction, are **typology rules**.
 They let you exclude offers based on the history of propositions already made to a recipient.
 They are referenced in the environment.

 :arrow_upper_right: For more on this, refer to [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/managing-offers/managing-an-offer-catalog/managing-offer-presentation.html?lang=en#managing-offers)